Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Baseline Models

 \section{Baseline Models}

-To compare our models with representative baselines, we include both task-specific models and recent foundation models across different modalities, as summarized in \cref{baseline_model}.
+To compare our models with representative baselines, we include both task-specific models and recent foundation models across different modalities, as summarized in Table~\ref{baseline_model}.

-Task-Specific Models: \begin{itemize} \item ContraWR~\cite{yang2023self} is a CNN-based encoder that employs contrastive learning on short-time Fourier transform (STFT) spectrograms for automated EEG sleep staging. \item CNN-Transformer \cite{peh2022transformer} combines convolutional neural networks with transformer layers and employs a belief-matching loss to enable automated detection of EEG artifacts. \item FFCL \cite{li2022motor} employs two independent branches that fuse multilevel spatial–temporal features, integrating CNN and LSTM architectures for EEG decoding. \item ST-Transformer \cite{song2021transformer} is a transformer-based architecture that leverages spatial–temporal attention mechanisms to capture both spatial dependencies and temporal dynamics in EEG signals for decoding tasks. \end{itemize} Foundation Models: \begin{itemize} \item LaBraM \cite{jiang2024large} is a unified EEG foundation model that enables cross-dataset generalization by segmenting raw EEG signals into channel-wise patches for transformer-based representation learning. \item CBraMod \cite{wang2024cbramod} is an EEG foundation model that employs a criss-cross attention mechanism to jointly capture frequency domain and temporal features for self-supervised representation learning. \item BrainHarmonix-F \cite{dong2025brain} is the fMRI branch of the BrainHarmonix, a multimodal brain foundation model designed to process and integrate both structural and functional MRI data. \end{itemize}
+Task-Specific Models: \begin{itemize} \item EEGNet~\cite{lawhern2018eegnet} employs a compact CNN architecture with depthwise and separable convolutions to extract specialized features for EEG-based BCIs. \item EEGConformer~\cite{song2022eeg} is a compact convolutional Transformer architecture designed to extract both local and global representations for EEG decoding. \item ContraWR~\cite{yang2023self} is a CNN-based encoder that employs contrastive learning on short-time Fourier transform (STFT) spectrograms for automated EEG sleep staging. \item CNN-Transformer \cite{peh2022transformer} combines convolutional neural networks with transformer layers and employs a belief-matching loss to enable automated detection of EEG artifacts. \item FFCL \cite{li2022motor} employs two independent branches that fuse multilevel spatial–temporal features, integrating CNN and LSTM architectures for EEG decoding. \item ST-Transformer \cite{song2021transformer} is a transformer-based architecture that leverages spatial–temporal attention mechanisms to capture both spatial dependencies and temporal dynamics in EEG signals for decoding tasks. \item BrainNetTF \cite{kan2022brain} is a transformer-based graph model for fMRI brain network analysis, which employs an orthonormal clustering readout to capture structured network representations. \item BrainNetCNN \cite{kawahara2017brainnetcnn} employs specialized convolutional filters (edge-to-edge, edge-to-node, and node-to-graph) to capture the topological structure of brain networks for clinical outcome prediction. \end{itemize}

+Foundation Models: \begin{itemize} \item LaBraM \cite{jiang2024large} is a unified EEG foundation model that enables cross-dataset generalization by segmenting raw EEG signals into channel-wise patches for transformer-based representation learning. \item CBraMod \cite{wang2024cbramod} is an EEG foundation model that employs a criss-cross attention mechanism to jointly capture frequency domain and temporal features for self-supervised representation learning. \item BrainHarmonix-F \cite{dong2025brain} is the fMRI branch of the BrainHarmonix, a multimodal brain foundation model designed to process and integrate both structural and functional MRI data. \item Brain-JEPA \cite{dong2024brain} is a fMRI foundation model that utilizes the Joint-Embedding Predictive Architecture (JEPA) alongside Brain Gradient Positioning for representation learning. \item BrainOmni \cite{xiao2025brainomni} is a brain foundation model pretrained on EEG and MEG recordings, incorporating learnable sensor position encoding and residual vector quantization. \end{itemize}